 International collaboration and related activities

 IMB is integrated in the international research area establishing close partnership with internationally acknowledged research centers and universities worldwide.
 Partnership is realized through exchange visits, implementation of joint projects, organization of joint conferences, seminars, workshops and trainings.
 In the last years (2007-2013) IMB hosted 69 foreign scientists from different countries, and 56 scientists from IMB were hosted by the organizations abroad the Armenia.
 Also in this period 31 young scientists from IMB participated in pre- and postdoctoral training programs at the international centers of excellence for research and education.
 The IMB researchers are active participants of the international conferences and related events.
 In the last years (2007-2013) 132 oral presentations and 86 poster presentations were made at the international conferences; 18 IMB scientists were awarded for the best presentations.
 In addition, IMB is the organizer of many international conferences and related events.
-In the last years (2007-2013) 6 international conferences and 2 schools were held.
+In the last years (2007-2013) 6 international conferences and 2 schools, and 1 workshop were held.

 Partner organizations in Armenia